Table of Contents

 Fender has been re-producing some great guitars with their Squier brand guitars.

 Musicians are quite fortunate to be able to jump into a guitar like this for so little money.
-The attention to detail sound, and build quality are perfect for a beginner to get started with a vintage style Telecaster.
+The attention to detail, sound, and build quality is perfect for a beginner.
+This helps to get started with a vintage-style Telecaster.

-If your a more experienced player, you will absolutely love the tone and feel, there is something for everyone.
+If you are a more experienced player, you will absolutely love the tone and feel.
+This guitar has something for every player.